shimadasoftware/data-analysis-path/course 2/concepts.md

 5. Discovering connections: Finding similar challenges faced by different entities and combining data and insights to address them.

 6. Finding patterns: Using historical data to understand what happened in the past and is therefore likely to happen again.

+### Leading question

+it's leading you to answer in a certain way.

+### Closed-ended question

+That means it can be answered with a yes or no. These kinds of questions rarely lead to valuable insights.

+Action-oriented questions encourage change.

+### SMART methodology

+Effective questions follow the SMART methodology:

+S pecific
+M easurable
+A ction-oriented R elevant
+T ime-bound

+### Specific questions

+Specific questions are simple, significant, and focused on a single topic or a few closely related ideas.
+If a question is too general, try to narrow it down by focusing on just one element.

+### Measurable questions

+Measurable questions can be quantified and assessed.

+### Relevant questions

+Relevant questions matter, are important, and have significance to the problem you're trying to solve.

+### Time-bound questions

+Time-bound questions specify the time to be studied.

+### Fairness

+Ensuring that your questions dont create or reinforce bias.